SymbolNotFound/.github/CONTRIBUTING.md

 Continuous Integration on the `dev` branch and merge actions on the `main` branch will keep some errors in check.
 Builds are not continuously deployed to production but can be deployed to integration from a dev branch.
-Deploying with DEBUG mode and symbols can only be done by an individual, but only automation-built artifacts should be allowed to be deployed to production.
+Deploying with DEBUG mode and symbols can only be done by an individual.
+To protect against accidentally leaking DEBUG symbols and functionality to production, only automation-built artifacts should be allowed to be deployed to production (safeguarded by deployment automation).

-For each feature, bugfix or version update:
+To contribute a change, for each feature/bugfix or version update follow these steps:

  * create a dedicated branch (fork from `main` or `dev`)
  * make changes on your branch (only include what is needed, add tests, split commits)